 Once you've completed all sections, you will receive your company's assessment and can start measuring your company's impact.

-The purpose of the Scoping: Related entities section is to collect information about your company’s organizational structure so that you know which entities in your organization need to complete the assessment and the legal requirement.
-Related entities to determine which entities are required to be included in the assessment.
-Another scoping section, Customize your assessment to give the company the most appropriate version of the assessment for all entities required to pursue certification.
+The purpose of the Scoping: Related entities section is to collect information about your company’s organizational structure so that you know which entities in your organization need to be included when completing the assessment and meeting the legal requirement.
+The Scoping: Related entities section which entities need to be included in assessment, while the Scoping: Customize your assessment section gives the company the most appropriate version of the assessment for all entities required to pursue certification.

-What information is required in the Scoping: Related entities section?
+What information do I need to complete the Scoping: Related entities section?

-It is crucial to have collected information about the company that includes any of the following if it is applicable:
+It is crucial to have collected information about the company that includes the following, if applicable:

 If the company shares any other aspect of business with other entities.